 Always follow your doctor’s instructions exactly when taking Keppra.

-Common side effects of Keppra include sleepiness, weakness, fatigue, unsteadiness, nervousness, headache, mood swings, constipation, and diarrhea.
+Common side effects of Keppra include drowsiness, weakness, infection and dizziness.

 Call your doctor if you experience mood swings, changes in behavior, or suicidal thoughts while taking Keppra.

-Keppra can also cause increases in blood pressure and changes in the blood cell count.
+Rare but serious side effects of Keppra include increases in blood pressure and changes in the blood cell count.